kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 - Feature implemented behind a feature flag (`DRAListTypeAttributes`).
 The Feature gate is disabled by default.
 - Documentation provided
+- Initial unit and integration tests

+#### Beta

+- Feature Gate `DRAListTypeAttributes` is enabled by default.
+- List-typed `matchAttribute`/`distinctAttribute` allocation is implemented in the `incubating` allocator, which is the default implementation (see [Implementation](#implementation-for-evaluating-constraints)).
-- Initial unit, integration and e2e tests completed and enabled.
+- Integration and e2e tests for list-typed `matchAttribute`/`distinctAttribute` allocation are in place (see [Test Plan](#test-plan)).
 - All the issues (https://github.com/kubernetes/kubernetes/issues/137905) which was identified in the initial implementation should be resolved.

-#### Beta

-- Feature Gates are enabled by default.
 - No major outstanding bugs.
 - 1 example of real-world use case.
 - Feedback collected from the community (developers and users) with adjustments provided, implemented and tested.
+- All Beta PRR questions answered.

 #### GA